Maintaining An Awesome Tour Business Facebook Page:

-Once you cross the first hurdle of building your audience and getting some decent number of likes, the next step is to figure out how to maintain that momentum and cast your net wider.
+Once you cross the first hurdles of launching your tour business Facebook page, building an audience and getting some decent number of likes, the next step is to figure out how to maintain that momentum and cast your net wider.

 1. Be active and responsive

-This is perhaps the simplest and the easiest thing to get right.
+This is perhaps the simplest and the easiest thing to get right when doing social media marketing.
 Respond to all comments without fail and delay.
 Queries and concerns about your tours, praise, complaints, address them all, pronto.

 Here’s an interesting interaction on the Starbucks page.
 Notice the speedy replies from Starbucks.

-2. Understand the “News Feed Algorithm” and make it work in your favor?
+2. Understand the “News Feed Algorithm” and make it work in your favour?

 The news feed algorithm, a chip off the old block EdgeRank, decides exactly what appears on a user’s News Feed, by ranking posts based on certain factors.
 Facebook says that it uses this ranking method rather than chronological listing ‘because every time someone visits News Feed, there are, on average 1,500 potential stories from friends, people they follow and Pages for them to see and most people don’t have enough time to see them all.’ (read about it here).

 The News Feed now shows what it believes the user would be interested in, rather than just showing random posts.
-So the spotlight is of course on the quality and how engaging a post is.
-The rather worrying bit however is that your posts won’t be seen by all your page fans.
-According to Facebook only 16% of your fans see your latest stories.
-So if a user likes your page, it is no guarantee that everything that happens on your page will appear in the user’s News Feed.
-This in a way is great for the Facebook user, but proving to be a steep climb for social media marketers, that is you.
+So, the spotlight is of course on the quality and how engaging a post is.
+The rather worrying bit, however, is that your posts won’t be seen by all your page fans.
+According to Facebook, only 16% of your fans see your latest stories.
+So, if a user likes your page, it is no guarantee that everything that happens on your page will appear in the user’s News Feed.
+This in a way is great for the Facebook user, but proving to be a steep climb for your social media marketing.

 No, you do not need divine intervention to influence the algorithm.
-All you need to do is, to understand a little about how it works and how to tame it.
+All you need to do is, understand a little how it works and how to tame it.
 Some influencing factors:

 - Engagement rate of your post.
 How many likes, comments and shares does a post gets as against the number of people who viewed the post.
 This clearly reiterates the fact that your content has to be engaging, exclusive and of high quality.
 Nothing less.